 RRANN began in 1998 with federal grant funds to recruit and mentor Alaska Native and American Indian students in the pursuit of nursing degrees.
-RRANN helps students in all major regions of Alaska: Alucian Islands, Far North, Interior, Southcenteral, Southeast, and Southwest.
+RRANN helps students in all major regions of Alaska: Aleutian Islands, Far North, Interior, Southcentral, Southeast, and Southwest.
 This includes rural communities with populations below 100 to urban communities in large cities.

-- RRANN has proudly seen over 300 Alaska Native and American Indian students graduate from the School of Nursing.
+- RRANN has proudly seen hundreds of Alaska Native and American Indian students graduate from the School of Nursing.

 - 100% of RRANN students are Alaska Native and/or American Indian.